Ebzefr/WebSecura/README.md

 📌 Features
 ✅ Submit any website URL for scanning
 🔍 Get a basic security check with feedback
-📊 Clean and responsive user interface (HTML, CSS, JS) 🔒 Backend powered by Flask, ready for extension
+📊 Clean and responsive user interface (HTML, CSS, JS,Tailwind) 🔒 Backend powered by Flask, ready for extension
 🌍 Fully hosted with Render (frontend + backend)
 ♻️ CORS-enabled to allow frontend-backend communication